mb21/markdown-it-pandoc/README.md

 Package bundling a few [markdown-it](https://github.com/markdown-it/markdown-it) plugins to approximate [pandoc flavoured markdown](http://pandoc.org/MANUAL.html#pandocs-markdown).

+For a demo, you can try [PanWriter](https://panwriter.com).

+## Dependencies

-Requires a lot of peer dependencies, depending on which extensions you enable.
+This package requires a lot of peer dependencies, depending on which extensions you enable.
 For up-to-date information, it is probably best to take a quick look at [the source](./index.js).

 | Options | Plugin dependency |